Until the Bears Dance

 »We are the authors of our own destiny.«

-You don’t have to forever remain in the place you’ve always been – that’s what the members of the Lieber family tell themselves.
+You don’t have to remain forever in the place you’ve always been – that’s what the members of the Lieber family tell themselves.
 German nationals, they are waiting for their naturalisation as Swiss citizens, while World War I turns everything upside down.
 Three of the four siblings emigrate: Isabelle to settle in the Brazilian jungle, rebellious Anne to Sydney and Jacob to Nazi-era Berlin to perform as a gymnast.
-With this book, Michael Hugentobler has succeeded in writing a completely different kind of family saga and love story: not a heavy doorstop but rather a dazzling, sparkling story to enchant rather than overwhelm.
+With this book, Michael Hugentobler has succeeded in writing a completely different kind of family saga and love story: not one of those heavy doorstoppers of a chronicle but a concise and sparkling story to enchant rather than overwhelm.

 Michael Hugentobler, born in Zurich in 1975, works as a freelance journalist.
 He writes articles, features and columns for various periodicals, including Das Magazin and Die Zeit.
 He lives with his family outside of Zurich.